LiftMaster 8500 vs 8500W Garage Door Opener Differences

 Should you buy the LiftMaster 8500 or 8500W?

 Without a doubt, the 8500W is the better operator.
-It offers an integrated battery backup, can lift heavier garage doors, and is Wi-fi enabled without the need for extra equipment.
-By the time you add the battery and gateway to the 8500, you’ll end up spending more money and adding more clutter to your garage.
+It offers an integrated battery backup, can lift heavier garage doors, and is Wi-fi enabled without needing extra equipment.
+When you add the battery and gateway to the 8500, you’ll spend more money and add more clutter to your garage.

 If you’re buying a jackshaft operator, go with the LiftMaster 8500W.